anomalyco/sst/examples/python-layouts/flat-layout/README.md

-# Flat Layout Example
+# Simple Structure Example

-This example demonstrates a simple Python Lambda project with a flat structure - handlers at the root level.
+This example demonstrates a simple Python Lambda project with handlers at the root level.

 ## Project Structure